Comcast/Priority-Operation-Processing/README.md

-# Fission
+# pop

-What is Fission?
+What is Priority Operation Processing (POP)?
 ================

 *   A workflow orchestration system where the workflow is scheduled as a unit giving resource priority once selected